UriNeri/rolypoly/README.md

 - ✅ Prepare external data [(`prepare-external-data`)](https://pages.jgi.doe.gov/rolypoly/docs/commands/prepare_external_data)

 Under development:
-- 🚧 Protein annotation (`annotate-protein`)
+- 🚧 Protein annotation (`annotate-protein`) (mostly done, but need to check other DBs or tools - Currently no structual prediction support)
-- 🚧 Host prediction (`host-predict`)
+- 🚧 Host prediction (`host-predict`) (current plan: point to other tools)
 - 🚧 Genome binning and refinement (`TBD`)
 - 🚧 Virus taxonomic classification (`TBD`)
 - 🚧 Virus feature prediction (+/-ssRNA/dsRNA, circular/linear, mono/poly-segmented, capsid type, etc.) (`TBD`)
 - 🚧 Cross-sample analysis (`TBD`)

-For more details about the implementation status, roadmap, additional commands, and more, see the [workflow documentation](https://pages.jgi.doe.gov/rolypoly/docs/workflow).
+For more details about the implementation status and roadmap please contact us directly or open an issue.

 ## Dependencies
+Not all 3rd party software is used by all the different commands.
+RolyPoly includes a "citation reminder" that will try to list all the external software used by a command.
+The "reminded citations" are pretty printed to console (stdout) but are also written to a logfile.
+The bibtex file rolypoly uses for this is included in the codebase.

 <details><summary>Click to show dependencies</summary>

 Non-Python